Heat and Cold Therapy for Arthritis Pain

 How Often Should I Use Heat or Cold Therapy for Arthritis Pain?

 Try to use moist heat or ice packs at least twice a day for the best relief from pain and stiffness.

-According to the American College of Rheumatology, five to 10-minute ice massages applied to a painful area within the first 48 hours of pain onset can help relieve pain.
+According to the American College of Rheumatology, five to 10-minute ice massages applied to a painful area within the first 48 hours of pain onset can provide relief.
 So can heat, which relaxes the muscles.
-Heat should be used for pains that last longer than 48 hours.
+Heat should be used for pain that lasts longer than 48 hours.

 Should I Use Heat or Ice for Acute Injuries?

 If the new injury is red, swollen, or inflamed, then cooling the injury may help prevent inflammation.
 For example, if your pain stems from a muscle injury, treat it immediately with RICE -- rest, ice, compression, and elevation.
 Rest the injured body part and then apply ice.
 You can use an ice pack or a pack of frozen vegetables or fruit for 20 minutes.
 Then take it off for 20 minutes.
 Add compression with a firm elastic bandage.
 Elevate the injured part to keep swelling to a minimum.

 Before using moist heat or ice therapy, be sure your skin is dry and free from cuts and sores.
 If you have visible skin damage, don't use cold or heat.
 And always protect your skin with a towel.
 After using heat or cold, gently move the arthritic joint to reduce stiffness.